 If this doesn’t happen, confusion can reign during the round with one golfer always claiming the farthest ball with the best angle into the flag.

-Since golf balls are sold by the dozen which generally consist of three sleeves containing 3 balls each.
+Since golf balls are sold by the dozen which generally consist of four sleeves containing 3 balls each.

-The most frequent numbers, therefore, are 1 to 4 which coincides with the maximum number of golfers that most golf courses allow playing together.
+The most frequent numbers, therefore, are 1 to 4 which coincides with the maximum number of golfers that most golf courses allow to play together.
 However, numbers between 0 and 9 are acceptable.

 What Does The Number 1 On A Golf Ball Mean?